Email Deliverability: How to Avoid Having Yours Tagged as Spam

 Many problems with email deliverability are rooted in issues with how businesses collect and manage email lists.
 Best practices include the following:

-• Make sure you get explicit permission to send email to an address (and don’t bury the permission in your Privacy Policy) or else your mails will have high complaint rates and low engagement levels.
+• Make sure you get explicit permission to send emails to an address (and don’t bury the permission in your Privacy Policy), or else your emails will have high complaint rates and low engagement levels.

-• Create your own lists and never buy or rent third-party lists, or use a list that was derived from some other site with permission specific only to that site.
+• Create your own lists and never buy or rent third-party lists or use a list derived from another site with permission specific only to that site.

-• Consider a double opt-in signup process to confirm your subscribers are not giving you a bogus address and are actually interested in your emails.
+• Consider a double opt-in signup process to confirm that your subscribers are not giving you a bogus address and are interested in your emails.

-• Don’t incentivize email sign-ups since a good percentage of people will use a fake address to sign-up, just to get your incentive.
-This will increase invalid rates and complaint rates and could inflict serious damage to your sending reputation.
+• Don’t incentivize email sign-ups since a good percentage of people will use a fake address to sign up to get your incentive.
+This will increase invalid and complaint rates and could seriously damage your reputation.

-• Addresses that have been inactive for a very long time may have become invalid or converted to a spam trap.
-So it’s best to remove them from your list.
+• Addresses inactive for a very long time may have become invalid or converted to a spam trap.
+So, it’s best to remove them from your list.

 Build a Relationship with Your Subscriber

-• Send a welcome letter to your new subscriber no later than 3 days after they have signed up.
+• Send a welcome letter to your new subscribers no later than three days after signing up.

 • Create a good impression by engaging right away.
-Send the first regular email within 10 days of subscribing.
+Send the first regular email within ten days of subscribing.

 • Maintain a consistent “from” name and email address – preferably your company’s name.
-This is partially for the ISP’s and partially for your subscribers.
-It helps them recognize you, and they’re less likely to feel like they’re being spammed.
+This is partially for the ISPs and partially for your subscribers.
+It helps them recognize you, making them less likely to feel like they’re being spammed.

 • Match the look and feel of the branding and style of the website where your subscribers signed up.
 This gives them a comfort level by making your emails familiar to them.